Transport in Delhi: Ring & Suburban Railway

 Ring railway is a 35-kilometre circular railway network in Delhi that runs parallel to the Ring Road.
 It was laid back in 1975 primarily to service freight trains that could bypass the crowded and passenger-heavy Old Delhi and New Delhi railway stations.
 The network was upgraded for the 1982 Asian Games with the introduction of 24 additional services.
 Its circular route is 35 km (22 mi) long, which the trains takes 90–120 minutes to complete, both clockwise and anti-clockwise, via the Hazrat Nizamuddin Railway Station.
 The ring railway service was quite popular through the 80s and 90s when Delhi's transport infrastructure was just gathering pace, but since then, with the rapid expansion of the Delhi Metro coupled with an extensive bus network, the ring railway has remained neglected by the city as well as the Railways.
 On average, only 3700 passengers take the trains every day.
 The biggest reason for the failure of the railway is a lack of a feeder network, such as approach roads and feeder buses to the stations.
 The stations are situated at remote locations and are difficult to access by passengers.
 There is also a problem of security as many stations have been encroached.
 The trains on this network also run behind schedule most of the time.
 The network is now utilized as a freight corridor and limited passenger train services are available during peak hours.

 Inter-state transport

 Railway connectivity

 Delhi is connected to whole of the nation through Indian Railways vast network.
-New Delhi Railway Station which is one of the most busiest stations in Indian Railway system serves as headquarters of Northern Railways.
+New Delhi Railway Station which is one of the busiest stations in Indian Railway system serves as headquarters of Northern Railways.
 A large load of inter-state transport is borne by railways.
 A large number of local passenger trains connect Delhi to its sub-urban areas and thus provide convenient travel for daily commuters.
 Railways also share a large amount of freight traffic in Delhi.